 - Start in the middle of the book rather than the first page.

-- Scribble onto the page with a word, phrase, quote or even a journal entry that can be covered up later.
+- Scribble onto the page with a word, quote or even a journal entry that can be covered up later.
 Don’t overthink your handwriting or materials, take a breath and start.

 - Add some collage to a few of the pages.
 This can be random and covered up but breaks the page.